barrybecker4/TutorMatch/README.md

 Now you are good to go.
 Deploy the web-app from your script on Google Drive.
 Make changes, do "clasp push", and refresh the deployed app script page to see the change.
 Do git commit, push, and PR, when you have a feature or fix to contribute.

+This application has been full internationalized and localized to 3 languages.
+More languages can be added by editing [this sheet of messages](https://docs.google.com/spreadsheets/d/1sHjTEk0cVcYM3skj9lDyZUI9JVcEnN-bQkPgpJVfLDg/edit#gid=0).